 - 500 grams spaghetti pasta No. 10

-Bring water to boil and add salt and olive oil.
-Add pasta and boil according to directions on package.
+Bring plenty of water to boil and add salt as well as pasta and boil according to directions on package.
 I boil them for not more than 6 – 7 minutes, stirring occasionally.
-If pasta is prepared ahead after boiling drain pasta and add cold water to cover.
+If pasta is prepared ahead after boiling drain pasta and add cold water but it is best to do this just before you are ready to eat.

 Preparation time:5 minutes